 In North Carolina, an extramarital affair can prove extremely costly for the party outside of the marriage.
-Our state’s alienation of affection and criminal conversation laws allow wronged husbands and wives to sue people who significantly interfere with a marital relationship or entice a spouse into straying from a marriage.
+Our state’s alienation of affection and criminal conversation laws allow the wronged spouse to sue people who significantly interfere with a marital relationship or entice a spouse into straying from a marriage.

 Did A Wrongful Act End The Marriage?

-In the legal statutes, alienation of affection means the willful and malicious act of fracturing an otherwise happy marriage, while criminal conversation refers to the affair itself.
+In the North Carolina legal statutes, alienation of affection means the willful and malicious act of fracturing an otherwise happy marriage, while criminal conversation refers to the affair itself.